REBELinBLUE/k3s-rpi-cluster/README.md

 ├── ./ansible
 │   # Docker builds for ARM devices
 ├── ./docker
-│   # Flux will scan and deploy from this directory ├── ./manifests
+│   # ArgoCD will deploy from this directory
+├── ./manifests
 │   # Scripts and config for setting up the Raspberry Pis └── ./scripts